With over 800 million monthly active users, Instagram is one of the biggest and most popular social media platforms in

 People join social media platforms like Instagram to engage with other users, and engagement is a two-way street.
 Think about having a conversation with someone who only talks about themselves and ignores you when you attempt to talk to them.
 How long will you continue attempting to talk to this person?
 Probably not long.
 The same is true with brands on social media.

 If you want to be liked you have to engage with your followers on an individual level.
 This means commenting on relevant user posts, as well as responding to their comments and questions on your posts.
 Post questions or provide comments that invite users to comment on your posts.
 Crucially, when users do comment on your post, comment back.
-Almost 90% of consumers say that their brand loyalty is affected when brands do not respond to their their comments.
+Almost 90% of consumers say that their brand loyalty is affected when brands do not respond to their comments.

-Instagram enables you to easily access user generated content.
+Instagram enables you to easily access user-generated content.
 Simply create your own unique hashtag and encourage your followers to include it in relevant posts.
 Take the best ones and repost them on your feed, giving credit to the user that originally posted it.
-Involving your followers in this way can go a long way to increasing consumer engagement and loyalty.
+Involving your followers in this way can go a long way to increase consumer engagement and loyalty.

 6. Use Hashtags

 Hashtags are words or phrases preceded by a pound sign(#).
 They help users discover relevant content and accounts to follow on social media sites like Instagram and Twitter.

 Using hashtags makes you more discoverable on Instagram; giving you have a better chance of attracting new followers.
 The right hashtag, or combination of hashtags, exposes your brand to a targeted audience of users interested in things directly related to your products and services.

 Posts with hashtags also tend to get more engagement than those without them.
 In fact, posts with at least one hashtag average 12.6 percent more engagement than those without, according to a study by Simply Measured.